Peach trees at Pearson Farm in Fort Valley, Georgia

 This agritourism trail runs east and west along highway 37 from Clay County near the Alabama line to Clinch County near the Okefenokee Swamp.
 Follow the trail for a fun experience visiting many unique farms and attractions.

-This agritourism trail runs north and south along highway 41 from The Rock Ranch outside of Atlanta to Valdosta.
+This agritourism trail runs north and south along highway 41 from Barnesville outside of Atlanta to Valdosta.
 Follow the trail through peach country, the watermelon capital of the world, the home of the Big Pig Jig, the home of the Georgia Museum of Agriculture, and down into the thick of agriculture country in South Georgia.

 Known for: watermelons, sunflower patch, pumpkin patch, fun on the farm, roadside market